 Water is a good remedy for problems related to congestion.
 Drinking plenty of fluids helps to keep the throat moist and thin the mucus.

 Using Neti pots flushes the sinus from the body and helps to deal with congestion.
-This homemade remedy will entail by pouring a special formula, containing water with a salt solution directly to the cavity of the nasal.
+This homemade remedy will entail by pouring a special formula, containing water with a salt solution directly into the cavity of the nasal.
 You should carefully do it.

 A bowl of soup and a cup of hot tea can be a good alternative for warm liquids to soothe the allergic sore throat.
 You can even gargle with warm water that will relax the throat.
-Caffeine is irritant in sore throat allergies, it’s imperative to avoid consuming it.
+Caffeine is an irritant in sore throat allergies, it’s imperative to avoid consuming it.

 A sore throat allergy is quite painful and is even not considered as the most common allergies that humans tend to occur.
 A sore throat allergy is often misplaced by sore throats that are caused by normal cold and fever.
 However the symptoms are quite similar to each other, it gets confusing for the patient to discover.
 But if you currently have a sore throat, then you should recommend a doctor as soon as possible.